-There’s a lot of vendors on the market that are offering passwordless solutions.
+There are a lot of vendors on the market that are offering passwordless solutions.
 But what does the so-called passwordless really mean?
-Will the login process will disappear?
+Will the login process disappear?
 What will the password be replaced with?
 How can we protect our data if the password will be out of the picture?
 Let’s dig deeper into this.

 Is Passwordless authentication safe?

 Now think that the key could be on your phone.
 Or even the phone could be your key.
 Same thing with a laptop.
-If your electronic device is your key then if somebody borrows it from you this key could be extracted and stolen without your knowledge.
-So as result organizations or online vendors tend don’t use physical authenticators as password replacements.
+If your electronic device is your key, then if somebody borrows it from you, this key could be extracted and stolen without your knowledge.
+So as a result, organizations or online vendors tend don’t use physical authenticators as password replacements.

 What is physiological biometrics?

 Another approach to passwordless authentication could be biometrics.
-A lot of people think that biometrics is the ultimate security while the truth is very far from it.
+A lot of people think that biometrics is the ultimate security, but the truth is very far from it.
 The problem with biometrics is that almost all of the biometric modalities that exist have ways to be obtained by a bad actor or even unintentionally.

 Eye biometrics and Iris recognition

 Biometrics are also not replicable.
-So if somebody will copy your fingerprint or your iris pattern, this is not something that you’re able to change.
+So if somebody copies your fingerprint or your iris pattern, this is not something that you’re able to change.

 Biometric authentication is pretty common now.
 It’s being used a lot with phones that either have fingerprint or face recognition sensors.
 The good thing about biometric authentication in smartphones is that the biometric template of what it’s comparing against and the comparison can be all embedded in one device.

-Biometric authentication however is not something that could be used broadly on all sorts of devices.
-It’s will most likely never be possible to go to a shop, buy some food, put your fingerprint on the sensor, and then just leave.
+Biometric authentication, however, is not something that could be used broadly on all sorts of devices.
+It will most likely never be possible to go to a shop, buy some food, put your fingerprint on the sensor, and then just leave.
 Why?
 Because of the irreplaceability of biometric features.
-Because if your fingerprint could be remembered and stored on shopping equipment or in fact other types of equipment, POS, ATMs, etc. then anyone that could copy your fingerprint could basically become you and authorize all purchases, withdraws and other operations without any problem.
+Because if your fingerprint could be remembered and stored on shopping equipment or, in fact, other types of equipment, POS, ATMs, etc., then anyone that could copy your fingerprint could basically become you and authorize all purchases, withdraws, and other operations without any problem.